Skip to main content

 Go to your Trailhead Playground.
 (If it’s not already open, scroll to the bottom of this page and click Launch.)
 If you see a tab in your org labeled Get Your Login Credentials, great!
 Skip ahead to step 1.

 Otherwise, from the App Launcher (App Launcher), find and open Playground Starter and follow the steps.
-If you don’t see the Playground Starter app, check out Find the Username and Password for Your Trailhead Playground on Trailhead Help.
+If you don’t see the Playground Starter app, check out Find the Username and Password for Your Trailhead Playground on Salesforce Help.

 1. Click the Get Your Login Credentials tab and take note of your username.